amit-dali/minikube/README.md

 - Make a small terraform project, that deploys a centos AMI to a new VPC.
 - To be able to curl http://google.com from inside the AMI.

-TODO: new VPC (Reason: Considering this to complete within 48 hrs, but in real just 10 hrs. during working day)
+TODO: new VPC (Reason: Considering this to complete within 48 hrs, but in real just 10 hrs. during working day), but works with default VPC.
 _________________________________________________________________________________________________________________

 # Main Task :